pangeo-data/pangeo/docs/setup_guides/cloud.rst

 There are two configuration files needed to deploy the Pangeo helm chart.
 Those files are available in the pangeo/gce/setup-guide folder of this repo.
-The first, `jupyter_config.yaml`_, specifies modifications to the configuration that are unique to each deployment.
+The first, `jupyter_config.yaml`_, specifies modifications to the configuration that are unique to each deployment, so you will need to edit it.

-Most important thing to configure here is the  ``loadBalancerIP``.
+The most important thing to configure here is the  ``loadBalancerIP``.
 If you have not `reserved a static external IP
 <https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address>`_,
 you can do so by running::